Falling knife or screaming buy? Glencore ticks both boxes

 "The underlying cost of capital for big companies like Glencore is really going to start to bite as commodity prices fall, and their ability to raise money is made a little bit more difficult," Jonathan Roy, advisory investment manager at Charles Hanover Investments, said, adding he was positive on financials instead due to the ECB's bond-buying operations.

-According to Thomson Reuters data, Glencore's debt to equity ratio is currently at nearly 110 percent, against 54 percent for Rio Tinto and 39 percent for Antofagasta.
+According to Thomson Reuters data, Glencore's debt to equity ratio is currently at nearly 110 percent, against 54 percent for Rio Tinto (RIO.L) and 39 percent for Antofagasta (ANTO.L).

-"The market appears to be penalizing Glencore for its geared balance sheet – the prospect of a significant recapitalization will weigh down on the share price and the sector," John Meyer, analyst at mining brokerage SP Angel, said.
+"The market appears to be penalising Glencore for its geared balance sheet – the prospect of a significant recapitalisation will weigh down on the share price and the sector," John Meyer, analyst at mining brokerage SP Angel, said.

 (Additional reporting by Kit Rees; Editing by Lionel Laurent and David Evans)